lokeshkumardl/lokeshkumardl/README.md

 - 👋 Hi, I’m @lokeshkumardl
-- 👀 I’m interested in Data Science
+- 👀 I am Lead Data Scientist
-- 🌱 I’m currently learning Computer Vision and Reinforcement Learning
+- 🌱 Expert in NLP, Computer Vision and Reinforcement Learning
-- 💞️ I’m looking to collaborate on CV, NLP and Gaming usecases
+- 💞️ I am looking forward to connect with folks working in Generative AI
 - 📫 How to reach me

 <!---